yottapanda/website/content/posts/syncify.md

 - HTMX
 - Tailwind

 These tools don't have any fluff.
-They are there to get the job done and nothing more.
-No fancy crap, just simple and to the point.
-Minimal abstraction to provide the most efficient developer experience while maintaining safety and maintainability.
+Minimal enough to provide an efficient developer experience while enabling reliability and maintainability.

 I started by setting up authentication via Spotify.
 This was a breeze thanks to my OAuth2 experience, so much so that I did it manually.
 I didn't even realise that the Spotify library I intended to use had authentication abstracted away for me already 🥴.
-I left it using my manual method in the end, it works, doesn't it!
+I left it using my manual method in the end.
+It works, doesn't it!

 The next step was to get the songs syncing.
 This involved a lot of playing around with the Spotify API (which happens to be particularly well documented 👏).
 After a few hours, I had a rather janky system working.
 The process ended up as follows: